Skip to main content

 Many people like to moisturize because it’s one step that has instant gratification—your skin feels better.
 But you need to know how to apply moisturizer properly to be most effective.
 Here are some best practices to hydrate your skin.

-1. Choose the right moisturizer.
-Moisturizers are not one-size-fits-all.
+1. Choose the right moisturizer: Moisturizers are not one-size-fits-all.
 You may want to select a moisturizer for your skin type.
 This can mean choosing a moisturizer for sensitive skin or one for acne-prone skin—and everything in between.
-Hang tight!
-More on this in just a bit.

-4. Apply the right amount.
-Too little moisturizer, and you won’t reap the full benefits of the product.
-Too much, and you’ll waste product.
+4. Apply the right amount: Too little moisturizer will prevent you from reaping the product's full benefits, and too much will waste it.
 Remember Goldilocks?
-You’re going for “just right.”
-That’s typically a dab the size of a dime.
+You’re going for “just right,” which is typically a dab the size of a dime.

-7. Massage your face.
-It won’t reverse the signs of aging, but a gentle massage can give your lymphatic system a boost and may help reduce puffiness.
+7. Massage your face: It won’t reverse the signs of aging, but a gentle massage can boost your lymphatic system and may help reduce puffiness.

 How to choose the right moisturizer for your skin type